bowenzhu1/Spacestagram/README.md

 # Spacestagram
 Live demo: https://bowenz-spacestagram.herokuapp.com/

 A website to scroll through images retrieved from NASA's Astronomy Picture of the Day (APOD) API with an interface inspired by Instagram, built using React and TypeScript.
+Submitted to Shopify's Summer 2022 Frontend Challenge.

 ## Features
 - Pictures & descriptions from NASA